Wildest Dreams: Live performances

-Swift performed "Wildest Dreams" on the Eras Tour.
+Swift performed "Wildest Dreams" as part of a mashup with "Enchanted" on a grand piano on the 1989 World Tour (left); she performed it as a standalone number on the Eras Tour (right).

 On the 1989 World Tour (2015), Swift performed the song as part of a mashup with "Enchanted", from her 2010 album Speak Now.
 Playing a sparkling grand piano, she first sang "Wildest Dreams" and, after the second chorus, proceeded with "Enchanted".
 The rendition built up with accompanying synths and backing vocals.
 She finished the mashup by changing costumes from a sparkling tulle skirt to a bodysuit for the next number.
 The Ringer's Nora Princiotti in March 2023 deemed it Swift's best live performance, praising it as an "epic five-and-a-half-minute medley [that] is fundamentally simple".

 "Wildest Dreams" was included in Swift's other concerts.
 On September 30, 2015, she performed a stripped-down rendition on an electric guitar as part of the "Taylor Swift Experience" exhibition at the Grammy Museum at L.A.
 Live.
 At a private concert for 100 fans in Hamilton Island, Australia, as part of Nova's "Red Room" series, Swift "Wildest Dreams" on an acoustic guitar.
 Swift included the "Wildest Dreams"/"Enchanted" mashup in the set lists of two concerts: at the United States Grand Prix in Austin on October 22, 2016, and at the Super Saturday Night, a pre-Super Bowl event, on February 4, 2017.

 Swift performed "Wildest Dreams" as a "surprise song" outside the regular set list twice on her Reputation Stadium Tour in 2018: at the first show in Santa Clara, California, on May 11, and at the second show in Tokyo, Japan, on November 21.
 At the Philadelphia concert of the Reputation Stadium Tour on July 14, she sang "Wildest Dreams" a cappella after a stage device malfunctioned.
 On the Eras Tour (2023–2024), a tour that Swift described as a tribute to all of her albums, she performed the song as part of the 1989 act as the screen projected scenes of a couple in bed.